mmomtchev/meson/.github/README.md

 * `es6`: (*applies only to WASM*) determines if `emscripten` will produce a CJS or ES6 WASM loader
 * `stack`: (*applies only to WASM*) the maximum stack size, WASM cannot grow its stack
 * `swig`: disables a number of warnings on the four major supported compilers (`gcc`, `clang`, `MSVC` and `emscripten`) specific to the generated C++ code by SWIG
-* `environments`: (*applies only to WASM*) determines the list of supported environments by the `emscripten` WASM loader, in particular, disabling `node` will produce a loader that works cleanly and without any warnings with most bundlers such as `webpack`
+* `environments`: (*applies only to WASM*) determines the list of supported environments by the `emscripten` WASM loader, in particular, omitting `node` will produce a loader that works cleanly and without any warnings with most bundlers such as `webpack`, but does not work in Node.js

 # Why fork `meson`